Igigog/anomaly-modding-book/src/modding-tools/sdk/actor-editor/actor-editor.md

           </tr>
           <tr>
             <td>Synchronize Sounds (Soft)</td>
             <td>Searches for new sounds in the file system and imports them.
-Deletes only those sounds that do not exist in the file system and are notused</     td>
+Deletes only those sounds that do not exist in the file system and are not used</     td>
           </tr>
           <tr>
             <td>Synchronize Sounds (Hard)</td>